nihshu-07/Online-Course-Dashboard/README.md

 Created calculated measures using DAX

-“Since the dataset was web-scraped by a third party, it is used here purely for educational and project demonstration purposes.”
+*Since the dataset was web-scraped by a third party, it is used here purely for educational and project demonstration purposes*

 # Problem Statements